dillonledford/Reddit-Media-Gallery/README.md

 - **Keyword filtering** — Optionally filter results by keyword (e.g. a character name or "cosplay")
 - **Full-page gallery view** — Images are displayed in a clean, dark-background gallery
 - **Keyboard & click navigation** — Select any image and navigate with arrow keys or by clicking through them
-- **View Post** — opens the original Reddit post for the currently displayed image in a new tab
+- **View Post** — Opens the original Reddit post for the currently displayed image in a new tab

 ---